scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 - Both have lists, dictionaries (maps), sets, and tuples
 - Both have comprehensions for mapping and filtering
 - Both have higher-order functions and strong support for lambdas
+- With Scala 3’s toplevel definitions you can put method, field, and other definitions anywhere
+  - One difference is that Python can operate without even declaring a single method, while Scala 3 can’t do _everything_ at the toplevel; for instance, a `@main def` method is required to start a Scala application

 ### Programming level differences